Oddjob Schedules

 Date Schedule Definition

-This interval spans the whole of this Tuesday from midnight until 1 millisecond before midnight that night.
+This interval spans the whole of that Tuesday, that was the 16th of March 2010, from midnight until 1 millisecond before midnight that night.

 More commonly an interval is not specified between fixed points in time.
 This schedule returns the interval that is the next day of the week that is a Tuesday.